aerogear/frontpage-ios-app/README.md

 - For Unifiedpush support we are using [Aerogear SDK](https://github.com/aerogear/aerogear-ios-sdk/tree/master/modules/push).

 ## Implementation

 ### 1. DataSync

 #### Generating queries, mutations and subscriptions

-To generate queries, mutations and subscriptions of running GraphQL server [Apollo Codegen]([https://github.com/apollographql/apollo-tooling](https://github.com/apollographql/apollo-tooling)) was used.
+To generate queries, mutations and subscriptions from running GraphQL server we have used [Apollo Codegen]([https://github.com/apollographql/apollo-tooling](https://github.com/apollographql/apollo-tooling)).

 #### Creating client

 - During initialization of Apollo Client we have to set authorization payloads, which are going to be our `Authorization` credentials, a `Bearer: TOKEN VALUE` and token is received through AppAuth implementation.
 Then we have to set our `URLSessionConfiguration` and add authorization payloads specified above.
 We are also providing a `serverUrl` and `webSocketUrl` which in our example, are pulled from `mobile-services.json` file.

 ```swift